-- 3.1.
-The methodology which is currently in place for the calculation of Gas Transmission Transportation charges, and the methodology to recover TO and SO revenue through Entry and Exit charges, has been in place for a number of years.
-Whilst there have been some changes in the last ten years, the basic approach to calculating NTS Entry and Exit Capacity charges and the approach to revenue recovery arrangements have not substantially changed.
-What has been seen is change in the patterns of capacity booking behaviours, and the impact on the charges as a result due to the interactivity inherent within the methodology. that were not anticipated.
-Additional regulatory drivers for changes to the charging framework are: - 3.1.1.
-The EU Tariff Code2; - 3.1.2.
-Ofgem's Gas Transmission Charging Review3 - 3.2.
+- 3.1.1.
+The EU Tariff Code3; - 3.1.2.
+Ofgem's Gas Transmission Charging Review - 3.2.
 As a result of changing behaviours, such as increased uptake in short term zero-priced capacity, there is an increase in reliance on commodity charges to recover TO revenue.
 Zero priced capacity has arguably resulted in overbooking of capacity, surplus to User's requirements.
-The high TO commodity charges, driven largely by the zero priced capacity can also result in unstable and unpredictable charges.
+The high TO commodity charges, driven largely by the zero-priced capacity can also result in unstable and unpredictable charges.
 Other charges, such as the NTS Optional Commodity charge (also referred to as "Shorthaul"), have also seen a significant increase in its use which has impacted on other charges in a way that was not originally envisaged.